AFRICA

 The following documents must be filed:

-• the transaction documents (eg, the share purchase agreement);
+• the transaction documents (eg. the share purchase agreement);

 • the annual reports of the undertakings;

-• a power of attorney.
+• a power of attorney of the notifying party.

 These documents can be filed in English, German, French or Italian.
-There are no specific requirements for submission of documents (eg, apostillisation or notarisation).
+There are no specific requirements for submission of documents (e.g., apostillisation or notarisation).
 Copies are sufficient.

-See topic 34 about other information to be included in the notification form.
+See topic 33 about other information to be included in the notification form.

 36) Filing fees